 Yeah.
 I mean, I wouldn’t even say that I’m a bandleader.
 It was a collective at the Detroit Jazz Festival.
 So, we’re all the leaders, and we all offer our input, but it was a showcase for each one of us.
 It was great to play with young artists that are really doing something in the community right now.

 Is there anything else you’d like our readers to know?

 Aside from the album that’s coming up, I just want people to know that for me, it doesn’t stop at Detroit.
 This is where I am right now and where I want to focus my talent, but I just turned 25.
 I want the people to know that I can be more than local.
 I’m not only set for local; it’s my choice.

 It’s wonderful to see people repping the Motor City and holding onto the cultural heart that keeps it beating.

 I want people to come back to Detroit.
-I them to see what my band has to offer or any other band that is coming out of the city for that matter.
+I want them to see what my band has to offer or any other band that is coming out of the city for that matter.
 That they don’t have to go to New York to find this talent.
 I want people to see Detroit and think, “Wow, there’s so much going on here.
 It’s a popping scene.”

 Information about Allen Dennard’s upcoming album and tour dates can be found at allendennard.com